Chart Color Schemes

 Floraville features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.3% of all households, composed of 41.5% couples with children, 24.8% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 22.7%, with lone person households at 19.9% and group households comprising 1.7% of the total.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.5.
+Family households account for 77.3% of all households, including 41.5% couples with children, 24.8% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 22.7%, with lone person households at 19.9% and group households comprising 1.7% of the total.
+The median household size is 2.8 people, larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households